Official websites use .mil

-Federal Tuition Assistance covers credit hours beyond a bachelor’s degree, pays tuition only, and usually can’t be used in conjunction with GI Bill.
+Federal Tuition Assistance covers credit hours beyond a bachelor’s degree, pays tuition only, and is limited to 16 credit hours per fiscal year.

 GI Bill is paid directly to the Soldier and can be used to pay tuition, fees, books, etc., but has very strict eligibility guidelines based on each Soldier’s service.